-Fruit in the Home Garden -Spring
+Fruit in the Home Garden

-Suggested varieties for this area:
+Suggested fruit varieties for this area:

 Plums: Satsuma, Mariposa (these two should be planted together as they cross pollinate to produce heavier crops).
 Santa Rosa is self fertile but improves if Mariposa is used as a pollinator.
 Frontier is another good variety.